tsgates/arch-wiki-markdown/wiki/Advanced_Linux_Sound_Architecture.md

 -   dell-m6
 -   laptop-hpsense

-Note: It may be necessary to put this "options" line below (after) any "alias" lines about your card.
+Note:It may be necessary to put this "options" line below (after) any "alias" lines about your card.

 You can see all the available models in the kernel documentation.
 For